waihinsoe/energy-management-system/README.md

 4. Receive user commands from Blynk App.
 5. Control the air cooler via SSR module accordingly.

-## 📊 Simulation & Results

-- The EMS was simulated using Proteus.
-- Demonstrated real-time data reading from the ACS712 sensor connected to ESP32.

 ## 📈 Future Work